Partner of the Firm

 Technology law, social media, cloud computing, privacy expertise.

-Special Professor of Law at Hofstra University School of Law.Paul is an Equity Partner in the firm’s Corporate Law, Social Media, and Cloud Computing Groups.
+Special Professor of Law at Hofstra University School of Law.Paul is a Partner in the firm’s Corporate Law, Social Media, and Cloud Computing Groups.
 He is a trusted advisor to business owners.
 He helps entrepreneurs solve the legal, business, tax, and cash flow issues that confront their companies each day.
 He counsels them about business matters, and at the same time, advises them about legal affairs.

 Paul’s focus is to help his clients identify and achieve their personal and business objectives.
 Clients value Paul’s advice because of his deep understanding of the law and its impact on their businesses; they value Paul’s judgment because of his experience and ethics.For operating companies, he provides day-to-day legal and business advice, contract review, and strategic planning.
 Paul also renders sophisticated counsel for extraordinary and liquidity transactions, such as mergers and acquisitions, commercial lending, private placements, angel and venture capital investments, IPO’s, regulatory matters, stock options, and executive compensation.
 For real estate developers, Paul handles acquisitions, sales, leasing, lending, and construction of office buildings, hotels, commercial properties, condominiums, and cooperatives.
 He has extensive experience with SBA and IDA financing.